Lethal Concentration Probit

 significance level from person's chi square goodness-of-fit test (pgof) that is used to decide if a heterogeneity factor is used.

-is set to 0.15.- conf_level
+NULLis set to 0.15.- conf_level

 adjust confidence level as necessary or

-set at 0.95.- conf_type
+NULLset at 0.95.- conf_type

 default is

-which will calculate fudicial confidence limits per Finney 1971.
-If set to"dm"
+"fl"which will calculate fudicial confidence limits per Finney 1971.
+If set to"dm"the delta method will be used instead.- long_output

 default is

-the tibble returned will consist of the p level, n, the predicted LC for given p level, lower and upper confidence limits.
+TRUEwhich will return a tibble with all 17 variables.
+IfFALSEthe tibble returned will consist of the p level, n, the predicted LC for given p level, lower and upper confidence limits.

 Value